lc-acm/fpt/README.md

 2. Obtain this copy of FPT.
 We recommend using the command `git clone https://github.com/lc-acm/fpt`.
 3. Navigate to FPT.
 If you've used the `git clone` command, you should be able to simply `cd fpt`.
 4. Decide where you'd like FPT to be installed.
 For Macs, we recommend `/Users/<yourusername>/fpt` and for Linux users we recommend `/home/<yourusername>/fpt`.
 You are free to install it anywhere else, of course, but make sure it's somewhere you have permissions to create files and directories.
 5. Make FPT.
 This is accomplished by running the command `./make_FPT <path-to-the-place-you-want-fpt-installed>`.
+You will see several warning messages.
+This is fine, ignore them.
 6. Verify FPT.
 Run `which acom` and you should see something like `/usr/local/bin/acom`.
 7. You're done!
 Now, you should be able to run any of the included examples by compiling with `acom <example>`, and running `./a.out`.
 The examples are in the `<path to this directory>/fpt/Examples/` directory.
 8. Feel free to delete the directory containing this document and the `make_FPT` script.
 The script has created a new copy of the library.